Have an account? |

 But then disaster struck.
 Someone attacked these mosaics with a hammer.
 In the wake of the vandalism, the IAA covered the Biblical archaeology findings, stating that they hoped the mosaics could be mostly preserved, although it will now require significantly more time and money.

-For more about these and other recent church discoveries, read Dorothy D. Resig’s “Crossing the Holy Land,” Biblical Archaeology Review, September/October 2011.
+For more about these and other recent church discoveries, read “Crossing the Holy Land” by Dorothy D. Resig in the September/October 2011 issue of Biblical Archaeology Review.

 I think it would be more appropriate to use the designation Asia Minor and not Turkey.
 Nomenclature is not always interchangeable and is by no means unimportant.